weecology/DeepForest/docs/index.rst

 DeepForest aims to be **simple**, **customizable**, and **modular**.
 DeepForest makes an effort to keep unnecessary complexity hidden from the ordinary user by developing straightforward functions like "predict_tile."
 The majority of machine learning projects actually fail due to poor data and project management, not clever models.
 DeepForest makes an effort to generate straightforward defaults, utilize already-existing labeling tools and interfaces, and minimize the effect of learning new APIs and code.

-**Feedback?
-How are you using DeepForest?**
+## Where can I get help, learn from others, and report bugs?
+Given the enormous array of forest types and image acquisition environments, it is unlikely that your image will be perfectly predicted by a prebuilt model.
+Below are some tips and some general guidelines to improve predictions.

+Get suggestions on how to improve a model by using the [discussion board](https://github.com/weecology/DeepForest/discussions).
+Please be aware that only feature requests or bug reports should be posted on the issues page.
 The most helpful thing you can do is leave feedback on DeepForest `issue page`_.
 No feature or issue, or positive affirmation is too small.
 Please do it now!

 `Source code`_ is available on GitHub.